DavidSignalsss/Whistle-Synth-1.0-bot/README.md

-# Telegram Humming Synth Bot
+# Telegram Whistle Synth Bot

 Telegram bot that converts your humming into a synthesized melody using pitch detection (pYIN), digital oscillators, ADSR envelope, dynamic low‑pass filter, and LFO modulation.